altaga/NFT-Arcade-ETH/README.md

 Enter NFT Arcade, an NFT marketplace where streamers, creators and gamers can easily and quickly upload short videos of their best moments and turn them into NFTs.

+For all Blockchain interactions we use the Moralis' RPC to connecto to Polygon on the Mumbai testnet:

+      ​const​ ​dataweb3​ ​=​ ​new​ ​Web3​(​"https://speedy-nodes-nyc.moralis.io/9bf061a781e6175f3e78d615/polygon/mumbai"​)​;

 <img src="https://i.ibb.co/3YKwHVK/main-drawio.png">

 Para todas las interaccióes con la Blockchain utilizamos la RPC de Moralis para poder conectarse a Polygon.